PREVIOUS: Victimizing ourselves #1

 5. Staying Ignorant

-• AND deliberately choosing Suppression – to ignore unpleasant truths about ourselves we do know but don’t want to face or correct (personal weaknesses)
+• AND deliberately choosing Suppression / Distraction – to ignore unpleasant truths about ourselves we do know but don’t want to face or correct (our wounds)

-While it may seem safer either way, it’s guaranteed to slowly starve our heart, mind & soul – to never find out who our True Self is.
+While it may seem safer either way, it’s guaranteed to slowly starve our heart, mind & soul – never finding out who our True Self is.
 Ignorance is NOT bliss!

 6. Letting others Use us